 People who have had major surgery or are suffering from moderate to severe pain may be prescribed Percocet by their physicians.
 If you are one of these people, you may be wondering, what are Percocets?
 Or maybe you know someone who is taking this medication.
 Let’s take a closer look at this drug, its uses, side effects, and where to find a Percocet detox program in Florida.

 Percocet is a combination of medication that consists of oxycodone and acetaminophen.
 Oxycodone is a narcotic pain reliever, and acetaminophen is a non-opioid pain reliever.

 Oxycodone is categorized as a Schedule II narcotic pain reliever.
-The Drug Enforcement Agency (DEA) classifies oxycodone as a Schedule II drugs because it has a high potential for abuse and addiction.
+The Drug Enforcement Agency (DEA) classifies oxycodone as a Schedule II drug because it has a high potential for abuse and addiction.
 Oxycodone is a semi-synthetic opioid, which means it is made from the opium plant as well as other manmade chemicals.

 How Do You Take Percocet?